MRIMotionCorrection/vNav_Morphometry/docs/running.md

 ### Navigator
 Selects where the navigator is inserted in the TR.
 Note that options may not be visible if there is not sufficient time in the current protocol for a navigator to be inserted.
 For example, if the TI is too short, then th navigator cannot be inserted "Before Readout".

+*In vNavT2SPACE curently only "After Readout" is supported*

 Options: